 Once you have a resume, it will be easy to replicate this on LinkedIn.
-This is the number one resource of how to connect in a professional manner on social media and you need a presence here.
-Once you set up a profile, connect with friends, family and everyone you meet at school.
+This is the number one resource on how to connect in a professional manner on social media and you need a presence here.
+Once you set up a profile, connect with friends, family, and everyone you meet at school.
 The power of LinkedIn is having as many connections as possible to improve your search results.
-You can find employers, industry experts and alumni to connect with for your search and you will be using this tool extensively as you look for internships and job.
+You can find employers, industry experts, and alumni to connect with for your search and you will be using this tool extensively as you look for internships and jobs.

 3. Go to the Career Fair

 Before you say, “Freshman don’t go to the career fair,” consider this – I met with the Director of Career Services of a major university and she stated that employers want to see freshmen at career fairs because they need to build their pipeline of students for opportunities early.
 It is becoming more common for Sophomores to seek summer internships and employers want to get to know you early on.
 The main reason for a Freshman to go to the career fair is not only to pursue an internship in the future but to PRACTICE talking about yourself in a professional way.
 This takes time and starting early is the key.
 If you want specific tips on how to prep for a career fair, read this blog.